 Chamonix is also famous for its series of granite towers (Aiguilles) that line the southern side of the valley.
 These towers offer classic Alpine rock routes that range from a few hundred metres to around 1,000m long.
 On the northern side of the valley are the Aiguilles Rouge Mountains.
 These reddish gneiss rock walls are at a lower altitude than the main Mont Blanc massif and are also more accessible from Chamonix via a series of ski lifts or nearby car parks.
 The style of climbing found here are long multi-pitch routes, with a mixture of fully bolted routes through to pure traditional routes.

 Located between Chamonix and Annecy are numerous mountain peaks that are much quieter than Chamonix.
-Based around the town of Cluses, Bonneville, and Morzine there are many accessible crags with a good mixture of routes.
+Based around the town of Annecy, Cluses, Bonneville, and Morzine there are many accessible crags with a good mixture of routes.
 These range from single pitch sport routes to long multi-pitch routes that are often well-bolted.
 These multi-pitch routes are generally between 100m to 300m long, though there are also some monster routes up to 1,200m long.
 The style of climbing is often on slabs across a wide range of grades.

 Sometimes this area around the Barre des Ercins Mountain is referred to as the Haute Alps or Southern Alps.
 Again this area is much quieter than the Chamonix area and it also enjoys better weather.